CLIUtils/CLI11/README.md

     * Ini configuration support is basic (long options only, no vector support), is more needed?
 Could it be tied to the subcommand system?
 * Evaluate compatibility with [ROOT](https://root.cern.ch)'s TApplication object.
 * Test "adding to cmake" method
-* Maybe simplify the `vector<vector>` structure of options, it is more powerful but unlikely to be needed.

 See the [changelog](./CHANGELOG.md) or [GitHub releases](https://github.com/henryiii/CLI11/releases) for details.